 These two city suburbs were included inside the municipal boundaries that Israel unilaterally redrew after 1967, at the time of its annexation attempt.
 But in more recent years, the Separation/Apartheid Wall that Israel built (quite illegally) deep inside the occupied West Bank was routed in a way that left these two suburbs outside the Wall.
-For its part, the heavily Israel-dependent Palestinian Authority, headquartered in nearby Ramallah, does not want to accept jurisdiction over the two areas, arguing that to do so would signal a tacit acceptance of the splitting of the suburbs from Jerusalem and thus a further diminution of the city’s Palestinian population.
+For its part, the heavily Israel-dependent Palestinian Authority, headquartered in nearby Ramallah, does not want to accept jurisdiction over the two areas.

-The status of the two areas’ 45,000 residents is thus very tenuous indeed.
+The status of the two areas’ roughly 100,000 residents is thus very tenuous indeed.
 Their vulnerability is increased by the ever-present threat of home demolitions and other punitive measures that Israel holds over their heads.

 Jerusalem’s ancient and well-rooted population of Palestinians faces many other serious threats to its wellbeing and its survival, in addition to those mentioned here.
 We will try to describe more of these threats in materials to be posted here on the Just World Educational blog and website in the coming months.

 As we know, though, in 2017 two large-scale political developments roiled the city: